Warsaw University of Technology: 1898–1914

-In 1898, the Technological Section of the Warsaw Society for Russian Commerce and Industry, whose director was engineer Kazimierz Obrębowicz, collected funds for the opening of Emperor Nicolas II University of Technology.
+In 1898, the Technological Section of the Warsaw Society for Russian Commerce and Industry, under the direction of engineer Kazimierz Obrębowicz, raised funds to establish the Emperor Nicolas II University of Technology.
 Classes, with Russian as the language of instruction, started on 5 September in the building at 81 Marszałkowska Street.
 They were soon moved to new buildings, built especially for the institute.
-They were designed by Bronisław Rogóyski and Stefan Szyller.
+Bronisław Rogóyski and Stefan Szyller designed them.

 On the day of its opening, the university had three faculties: Mathematics, Chemistry, as well as Engineering and Construction.
 In June 1902, the Faculty of Mining was opened.
-Poles constituted the majority of students until 1905 when their number reached 1,100.
+Poles constituted the majority of students until 1905, when their number reached 1,100.